-If any student or staff member assigned to the classroom in which a service animal is permitted suffers an allergic reaction to the animal, the person having custody and control of the animal will be required to remove the animal to a different location designated by the School Principal or designee and an alternative plan will be developed with appropriate School staff.
-Such plan could include the reassignment of the person having custody and control of the animal to a different classroom assignment.
+If any student or staff member assigned to the classroom in which a service animal is permitted suffers an allergic reaction to the animal, the person having custody and control of the animal will be required to remove the animal to a different location designated by the School Principal or designee and an alternative plan will be developed with appropriate Valley Preparatory Academy staff.
+Such a plan could include the reassignment of the person having custody and control of the animal to a different classroom assignment.
 This will also apply if an individual on school transportation suffers an allergic reaction.
-In this case, an alternate plan will be developed in coordination with appropriate school, School, and transportation staff including the involvement of the parents/guardian of the students.
+In this case, an alternate plan will be developed in coordination with Valley Preparatory Academy, and transportation staff including the involvement of the parents/guardian of the students.

-When a student will be accompanied by a service animal at school or in other School facilities on a regular basis, such staff member or such student's parent or guardian, as well as the animal's owner and any other person who will have custody and control of the animal will be required to sign a document stating that they have read and understood the foregoing.
+When a student will be accompanied by a service animal at school on a regular basis, such staff member or such student's parent or guardian, as well as the animal's owner and any other person who will have custody and control of the animal will be required to sign a document stating that they have read and understood the foregoing.

-The Assistant Superintendent or his/her designee shall be responsible for developing procedures to accommodate a student's use of an assistance dog in any of the School facilities and on school transportation vehicles.
+The Assistant Superintendent or his/her designee shall be responsible for developing procedures to accommodate a student's use of an assistance dog at Valley Preparatory Academy and on school transportation vehicles.